Green Peter Reservoir has more kokanee than any lake in western Oregon and also offers good angling for rainbow trout and smallmouth bass.

 Green Peter is drawn down gradually during the dry season.
-By late summer or early fall, the reservoir can be 50 or more feet below full pool before the rains return.
+By late summer or early fall, and stretching into the winter, the reservoir can be 50 or more feet below full pool before it refills by spring.

 When the water is too low, sometimes the only boat-launching option is at Thistle Creek, which is a day-use area on the north shore.